ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 values and the returned status code.

-Servers should be careful in returning `RateLimit` fields in redirection responses (eg. 3xx status codes) because a low `RateLimit-Remaining` value could limit the client from issuing requests.
+Servers should be careful in returning `RateLimit` fields in redirection responses (e.g. 3xx status codes) because a low `RateLimit-Remaining` value could limit the client from issuing requests.
 For example, given the rate limiting fields below,